superFelix5000/visualizeData/README.md

 - investigate for store solution to use ngrx or sth else
 - make separate components for things
 - make the year balance thingys buttons?
+- save data to browser
+- make categories dynamic on other tab
+- make all entries taggable with categories
+- show categories in cake diagram per year/month/overall
 - always keep dependencies up to date, use newest versions of stuff

 ## Development server